Skip to content

 User & permissions

 Now you will be prompted to add roles to the token.
-Click on the [+]Assign roles to user button and select deployment-editor from the drop down menu.
+Click on the [+]Assign roles to user button and select deployment-editor from the dropdown menu.
 You can set the role level on Deployment and select the specific deployment you want to control with Git CI in the Applied to field.
 Lastly, copy the API token and save it in a secure spot.
 You will not be able to retrieve this token again.

-Setting up CI workflow
+Setting up the CI workflow

 GitLab